jbaker10/ShadowHashTools/README.md

 First Extract a hash to use

 1. `./EXTRACT_USER_HASH.py -p password`
+_or_
 2. `./EXTRACT_USER_HASH.py -p ~/Desktop/passwordList.txt`

+Durring the extract proccess the NT and CRAM-MD5 hashes are removed.
+These types os hashes are considered unsecure.
+If the desired user is sharing files using SMB you will have to re-enter the user's password in the Sharing Menu to re-enable the NT hashes.
 ### Integration Tests

 1. _Run other local services / provide credentials for external services._